sarvodaya-network/sarvodaya.eu/library/index.md

 ## Sarvodaya

+On the social philosophy and the vision of a non-violent society, that we call *Sarvodaya*.
+The books in this category are either directly dealing with *Sarvodaya* or have inspired it.

 * [The Kingdom of God is Within You](https://www.gutenberg.org/files/43302/43302-h/43302-h.htm) (Christianity not as a mystic religion but as a new theory of life, by Leo Tolstoj)
 * [Unto This Last](https://www.gutenberg.org/files/36541/36541-h/36541-h.htm) (Essays by John Ruskin)
 * [*Sarvodaya*, A Paraphrase of *Unto This Last*](/library/sarvodaya/untothislast-paraphrase.pdf) (by M. K. Gandhi)